skirlez/nubbys-forgery/README.md

 The first has an item, supervisor, and perk: https://github.com/Skirlez/nubbys-forgery-example-mod

-The second just has one item: https://github.com/Skirlez/nubbys-forgery-example-mod-2
+The second has one item and one challenge: https://github.com/Skirlez/nubbys-forgery-example-mod-2

 The first mod has no GameMaker project and adds all of its functionality with the Catspeak scripting language, while the second mod has a GameMaker project, and all of its code an assets are included in it.